jfcarr/astro-planner-web/README.md

 ## Publish

-If you want to generate a standalone web project suitable for deployment:
+If you want to generate a standalone web project suitable for uploading to a web host:

 1. Open a command prompt in the src/AstroPlanner directory.